payjoin/nolooking/README.md

 For the love of god, do NOT use it on mainnet just yet!
 If you don't want to wait long, help with reviews and PRs.**

+## About

 This server optimizes your channel opening from a remote wallet which supports PayJoin.
 It enables you to open one or more channels from remote LND with empty wallet using sats in PayJoin-compliant wallet.
 This way you save one chain transaction when opening from Wasabi, Blue Wallet, BTCPayServer (currently buggy), or other PayJoin-supporting wallet.
 It's basically a user-friendly way to do PSBT funding flow.

 And yes, in the future you could give the URI/QR code to someone else, so you receive PayJoin transaction and simultaneously open Lightning channel with received money.

+### Expected fee savings

+The classic scenario of sending to LND wallet and then opening a channel involves two transactions.
+With PayJoin it involves just one transaction, saving 106 vB (68 vB input + 22 vB script pubkey + 8 vB output amount + 4 vB version + 4vB timelock)
+Sending to a node and then opening 10 channels can be turn 11 transactions into one saving 1060 vB Same if someone else pays you and you already decided to use the received money to open channel(s).
+You will also save shitton of time not having to wait for confirmations.
+(There's `--spend-unconfirmed`, but maybe not a good idea for long chains?)

+### Expected privacy implications

+If you open a channel with ususal LN wallet, it's pretty much certain that the change belongs to the funder.
+This tool makes it uncertain because it could've been a payer.
+This tool may produce two changes - it's still unclear whether both or only one belongs to the funder and it may be hard to find which one.
+(But there's a good chance it'll be revealed eventually.)

+Just as with any other PayJoin, it's unclear whether all inputs belong to the funder or some of them don't.

+Sadly, I don't think the payer can safely open a channel from change(s) but I have some ideas how it could be achieved in the future.
+If the channels were truly private it'd make analysis even more confusing (incorrectly assume it's one node).

+Post-Taproot-LN it will be impossible to distinguish CoinJoin from batch open of several same-sized private channels.
+Actually, CoinJoin and batch opening of several same-sized private channels could be one transaction.
+Good luck analyzing that!

 ## Limitations and future plans